 - Do not put on cuts, scrapes, or damaged skin unless the doctor tells you to.

 - Avoid use of heat sources (such as sunlamps, tanning beds, heating pads, electric blankets, heat lamps, saunas, hot tubs, heated waterbeds).
 Avoid long, hot baths or sunbathing.
 Your temperature may rise and cause too much drug to pass into your body.

 - This medicine may cause harm if chewed or swallowed.
+This includes used patches.
 If Lidoderm (lidocaine patch) has been put in the mouth, call a doctor or poison control center right away.

 - If you are 65 or older, use Lidoderm (lidocaine patch) with care.
 You could have more side effects.